‘Bikini Barista’ Coffee Shop In California Forced To Close After City Officials Say Outfits Are Too Revealing

 ????♥️???? ohhh dear it’s FRIDAY! ????&&Kat, @sassyykatt is down at 901 YOSEMITE BLVD in Modesto till 9AM !‼️✨put some pep in your step w/ a large BUE/French coffee w/ an add shot for $3.75 !!&& grab a BUE koozie for $2! ????????♥️Franchise opportunities are available!
 Link in bio. #bottomsupespresso #bikinibarista #lingere #comeby #followme #perfectespressoshots #california #beanbabe #energy #twistedenergy #franchise #linkinbio #franchising #sexygirl #california #buylocal #shoplocal #goodcoffee YOSEMITE

 American Canyon isn’t the only California city to try to throw hot water on Bottoms Up’s business model.
 As The Chico Enterprise-Record reported at the time, some residents and officials in Chico weren’t exactly thrilled with the idea of the business coming to town.
-That was in part because the location was just a few feet down the street from a children’s dance school, and the owner, and some parents, were concerned about what the kids would be seeing.
+That was in part because the location was just a few feet down the street from a children’s dance school, and some parents were concerned about what the kids would be seeing.

-Wilson, for his part, told the concerned townsfolk that nothing that went on at his coffee shops was any different that what could be seen at any California beach on a summer’s day.
+Wilson, for his part, told the concerned townsfolk that nothing that went on at his coffee shops was any different than what could be seen at any California beach on a summer’s day.